What Is Embedded BI?

 - Box-and-whisker plots are a great way to quickly see whether there are outliers dragging a process up or down.

 When you want to accompany your visuals with a more specific look at the data behind them, tables are typically the best way to display that information.
-That’s partly because everyone knows how to read the column and row structure of tables.
+That’s partly because everyone knows how to read tables’ column and row structures.

 You might include tables in your data visualization reports when you know stakeholders will want to see more granular information.
 You can also include them if you want to specifically point out how one piece of data is skewing the conclusions that might be drawn from a chart.